KG416/portfolio2/INFO.md

 ============================== ToDo ==============================

-1. The only thing I don't fully understand with the context now is why we are rendering children here and there.
+1. The only thing I don't fully understand with the context now is why we are rendering children here and there